 In 1996, just three years after graduating from university, Adam Hochfelder co-founded the real estate firm Max Capital Management Corp.
 Under Mr. Hochfelder’s guidance, real estate investment firm attained over 3 billion dollars in assets under management.

 Since Max Capital’s founding, Adam Hochfelder has managed to successfully acquire some of NYC’s most elite properties including 230 Park Avenue, 237 Park Avenue, 350 Madison Avenue, 1440 Broadway, as well as multiple residential properties in New York and Chicago.
-He is also credited for the development of multiple luxury hotel properties such as the Hyatt Andaz at 485 Fifth Avenue in New York City, and the Westin Aruba Resort & Casino in the Caribbean.
+He is also credited with the development of multiple luxury hotel properties such as the Hyatt Andaz at 485 Fifth Avenue in New York City, and the Westin Aruba Resort & Casino in the Caribbean.
 Furthermore, Adam Hochfelder is co-owner of three buildings in Chicago, together with the Chetrit Group, who are one of his oldest and longest-running business associates.

 Hochfelder was one of the youngest people ever selected to serve on the Real Estate Board of New York.
 He also had the honor to be included in NYC’s Economic Development Committee, by Mayor Michael Bloomberg.
 In 2012 Adam Hochfelder was selected to serve alongside Deputy Mayor Dan Doctoroff NYC’s bid committee to bring the Summer Olympics to NYC.